Andrews-McMeel-Universal/amu-code_standards/javascript/es6/README.md

   // Optional: If no initGame data is sent and the game is not in an iframe, the game is expected to initialize automatically
   initGame: Boolean,

-  // Sends level data for each day
+  // Sends an array of level data for each day
   // This varies per game, and is usually in XML or JSON format
+  // Most games will receive only one object of level data (puzzleData and PuzzleDate),
+  // but some games require additional files
   // If loadLevel is sent during an active game, the game should reset and load the new data
   // Optional: If no loadLevel data is sent, the game is expected to load static test or sample data
+  loadLevel: [
-  loadLevel: {
+    {
       // URL to the level data file
       // Required
       puzzleData: String,

       // The date associated with this level data
       // Required
       // Format: ISO Calendar Date, "YYYY-MM-DD"
       puzzleDate: String,
     },
+  ],

   // Sends config data for customizing game look and feel
   // This varies per game and is sent to the game as a Javascript Object with initGame and loadLevel